htw-imi-showtime/showtime-website/content/ss25/bachelor/b5-nexum/_index.md

 Our project is inspired by Slido, a popular platform that adds low-threshold interactive elements like Q&A, polls, rankings, and ratings to presentations, making it easy for speakers to engage their audience.
 In contrast, nexum is more focused on providing a smaller feature set which is essential to interactive presentations, without subscription barriers.

-Our project is inspired by Slido but focuses on providing a smaller, free alternative with the core features needed for live interaction.
-The goal was to build a simple, easy to access tool that supports anonymous participation and real-time feedback, particularly to help improve teaching and presentations without subscription barriers.

 The goal was to build a simple, easy to access tool that supports anonymous participation and real-time feedback, particularly to help improving teaching and presentations without subscription barriers.

 * **What we wanted to solve**